pic

 Time Metrics

-Regardless of the package employed, Julia uses the same time metrics described below.
-These metrics can be accessed at any time in the left bar, under "Notation & Hotkeys".
+Julia uses the same time metrics described below, regardless of whether you use BenchmarkTools or Chairmarks.
+For quick reference, these metrics can be accessed at any point in the left bar under "Notation & Hotkeys".

 Unit Acronym Measure in Seconds